governify/governify-web/content/reference-guides/periods.md

 #### Last period

-Unless the window's end date is exactly the rrule's last end date, there is needed to add an extra period, which includes from the last generated start date to the window's end date.
+Unless the window's end date is exactly the rrule's last end date, it is necessary to add one more period, which includes from the last generated start date to the window's end date or the current date otherwise.
 This period is generated automatically when the agreement is calculated.